LimJY03/JavaMatriculation/Past Year Theory Questions/PrePSPM2122_KMNS.md

 * Ask the user to input a series of number (enter 0 to stop).
 * Calculate the sum of all positive numbers.
-* Count the number of even numbers
+* Count the number of even numbers.
 * Count the numbers that are divisible by 3.

 > ```java